3 great mysteries in life

 Some forms of development lead to bigger grubs…. but no butterflies

 Nothing inherently wrong with this approach (fingers-crossed) if strategy, drive for efficiency, continuous improvement, sticking to plan, executing effectively….
 Cripes!
 Let’s keep it simple – living a fulfilling life – are all sustainable by grubs.
-And, nothing else.
+And, nothing much else.

 A word of future caution: Watch out for others in your industry or service sector with “wings, colour and a fondness for flowers”.
 They’ll be easy to see; moving faster, further, with better vantage and richer options.